 To protect patients during an abuse and neglect investigation DSHS must adopt regulations and practices for assessing known risks to the alleged victim and other patients and taking protective action consistent with the risk assessment findings.
 These practices should include removal from patient care responsibility or increased supervision of the alleged perpetrator during the investigation.

-DSHS must effectively monitor manage and access all relevant abuse, neglect, rights and clinical practice information.
+DSHS must effectively monitor, manage and access all relevant abuse, neglect, rights and clinical practice information.

 DSHS must track and trend previous abuse, neglect, exploitation and rights allegations to identify patterns of behavior or actions by alleged perpetrators.

 There is currently not a reliable process to centrally track abuse, neglect and rights violations by individual staff member.
-Although CANRS (Client Abuse and Neglect Reporting System) is used to track DFPS abuse cases, and DSHS has a process to track rights complaints, there is no simple process to identify rights and abuse and neglect complaints by employee or to cross-reference DFPS abuse and neglect cases with DSHS rights violations.
+Although the Client Abuse and Neglect Reporting System (CANRS) is used to track DFPS abuse cases, and DSHS has a process to track rights complaints, there is no simple process to identify rights and abuse and neglect complaints by employee or to cross-reference DFPS abuse and neglect cases with DSHS rights violations.
 The system should also be able to trend confirmed peer review findings related to clinical practice or findings by other regulatory agencies, including TMB and Medicare.

 DSHS is in the process of developing a tool to track and trend, by individual staff member, past abuse, neglect and rights complaints, but much more collaboration needs to occur with HHSC and partner agencies to ensure that clinical findings and external regulatory findings are incorporated into the database.
 Additionally, regulations need to be adopted to ensure that this process continues.
 This information needs to be accessible to clinical supervisors at state hospitals, regulatory agencies including DFPS, and state hospital credentialing committees.
 This information should also be routinely utilized by state hospitals prior to hiring or rehiring employees and as part of the regular performance evaluation in the personnel file.